What Is Alcoholic Hepatitis?

 Detox

 The first step in addiction treatment is detoxification.
 Detoxification is the process your body goes through when it rids itself of alcohol.
 Suddenly stopping substance use can lead to physical discomfort and emotional distress.
-If you have been a heavy drinker for an extended period of time, the process of detoxification can also be dangerous.
+If you have been a heavy drinker for an extended period, the process of detoxification can also be dangerous.
 This is because you may experience the symptoms of alcohol withdrawal syndrome (AWS).
 Some of the symptoms of AWS include increased heart rate, respiratory issues, and high blood pressure.

 At a rehab center, a medical professional will monitor your health during detox to ensure your physical safety.
 You may also receive medications to treat alcohol withdrawal symptoms.
 The goal of the professionals during this stage is to make you as comfortable as possible while your body adjusts to the lack of alcohol in your system.